 The Innovative Drug and Generic Drug industries are competitive and this competition may increase.
 Products compete on the basis of efficacy, safety and side effect profiles, price and brand differentiation.
-Some of Knight's competitors may have greater technical or financial resources than Knight and may use these resources to pursue a competitive position that threatens Impavido[®], ATryn[®], Photofrin[®], FOCUSfactor[®], NeurAxon family of products, or Knight's future products.
-Impavido[®], ATryn[®], Photofrin[®], FOCUSfactor[®], NeurAxon family of products, and Knight's future products could be rendered obsolete or uneconomical by the development of new pharmaceuticals to treat the conditions addressed by these products, as a result of technological advances affecting the cost of production, or as a result of marketing or pricing action by one or more of Knight's competitors.
+Some of Knight's competitors may have greater technical or financial resources than Knight and may use these resources to pursue a competitive position that threatens Knight's current or future products.
+Knight's current or future products could be rendered obsolete or uneconomical by the development of new pharmaceuticals to treat the conditions addressed by these products, as a result of technological advances affecting the cost of production, or as a result of marketing or pricing action by one or more of Knight's competitors.